alban-read/M1-MICRO-FORTH/M1MicroForth.md

 These loops work only inside of compiled words.

-DO LOOP loops between start and finish
+DO LOOP counts between Finish and Start

-The loop can be nested and has an index value accessed by depth called I, J, K.
+A LOOP can be nested and has an index value *accessed by depth* called I, J, K.

 ```FORTH